AlexBardDev/Project_7_OC/README.md

 - config.py contains some configurations for Flask and tests.py contains the tests of the web server.
 - the folder *static* contains the JavaScript and CSS files.
 And the folder *templates* contains the HTML page.

+# Link

+Here is the project : https://alexbarddev-grandpybot.herokuapp.com/

 # Attention

 When you use GrandPy Bot and you are looking for a new place, please enter the new place in French like : "l'adresse de/d' *[lieu]* ?".
 For example, "Peux-tu me donner l'adresse d'OpenClassrooms ?" or "Quelle est l'adresse de Google ?".